I learnt 7 languages to help as many customers as I can in my job

 That’s how we turn challenges into opportunities.

-Pugunes Visvanathan, 34, is a senior ticketing host at Sentosa Development Corporation and a Customer Service Excellence for Attractions award recipient at the Singapore Tourism Awards 2024.
+Pugunes Visvanathan, 34, is a senior ticketing host at Sentosa Development Corporation and recipient of the Customer Service Excellence for Attractions award at the Singapore Tourism Awards 2024.